Talk Radio (film): Reception

-On Rotten Tomatoes, the film has a "Certified Fresh" approval rating of 82% based on 50 reviews, with an average rating of 7/10.
+On Rotten Tomatoes, the film has an approval rating of 84% based on 49 reviews, with an average rating of 7/10.
 The consensus summarizes: "The gripping union of a director and star at the peak of their respective powers, Talk Radio offers the viewer a singularly unlikable character and dares you to look away."
+The movie received a 66 rating on Metacritic.
+The film lost money as it barely grossed its budget, as films typically have to gross double their budget to break even due to distribution costs & promotion.